 When you own a business, there are many aspects of your business where you will want to be proactive vs. reactive.
 For example, you may be proactive in managing your monthly cash flow, or you may be reactive when you run out of money!
 In this article, we’ll discuss some of the ways you can determine if your accountant is proactive or reactive, and why it matters.

 By definition, the word proactive is, “creating or controlling a situation by causing something to happen rather than responding to it after it has happened.”
-What does this all of this mean when it comes to accounting?
+What does all of this mean when it comes to accounting?

 A reactive accountant addresses issues after they’ve happened and, in some cases, performs routine crisis management.
 That can be stressful on the business!
 Often, the accountant is dealing with numbers as a historical event; that is, the income and expenses that have already happened.
-They are responding only after something else has caused a concern to arise.
+They are responding only after something else has caused concern to arise.
 At tax time, they put numbers in boxes, perform calculations and provide a synopsis of what could be changed going forward, based on this history.
 This is reactive accounting.

 A proactive accountant, on the other hand, is working side by side with the owner, collaboratively to help them grow their business.
-A proactive accountant is an adviser that is looking for opportunity to position the business for profitability, tax savings, expense reduction, and more.
-A proactive accountant addresses the client’s needs before they become urgent issues.
+Also, a proactive accountant is an adviser that is looking for an opportunity to position the business for profitability, tax savings, expense reduction, and more.
+Another advantage is, a proactive accountant addresses the client’s needs before they become urgent issues.

-With all of the tax changes affecting small businesses, a proactive accountant, like Emerald Financial Partners, suggested a review with their clients to ensure that the business was pivoting to take advantage of new tax benefits before year end.
+With all of the tax changes affecting small businesses, a proactive accountant, like Emerald Financial Partners, suggested a review with their clients to ensure that the business was pivoting to take advantage of new tax benefits before year's end.
 Some of the ideas we reviewed with our clients included:

 In addition, we meet with clients regularly and advise them on ways to grow their business.
 Is your accountant:

 - Focused on real-time tax planning or just a once-a-year look back?